gciurpita/SpdTrp/ReadMe.md

-### Loco Speed Trap
+## Loco Speed Trap

 <img src=https://i5.walmartimages.com/asr/4b1a317d-14a7-4a60-bc2b-5391fe8575e4.7a4267827bfc80a2badfd102734ec542.jpeg height=300 align=right>

 A locomotive speed trap reports the speed in scale miles per hour with one decimal digit (e.g. 25.4).
-A relatively inexpensive multifunction shield having a four digit 7-segment display and electronics for driving it can be stripped of unnecessary parts and mounted in the fascia.
+A relatively inexpensive multi-function shield having a four digit 7-segment display and electronics for driving it.

 A variety of optical sensors can be used, preferably the reflective type mounted between track ties.
-They need to be soldered to the multifunction shield since the shield plug into the connectors on the Arduino.
+They need to be soldered to the multi-function shield since the shield plug into the connectors on the Arduino.

-A USB charger and cable can provide power.

 The distance between sensors and scale as a number (e.g. 87 for HO) can be stored in EEPROM to accommodate various installations.